varunjoshi84/AgTrace/ReadMe.md

+This is sem 5 project of node and react

 # AgTrace – Full-Stack Supply Chain Transparency Platform

 AgTrace is a modern, production-ready web application that brings complete visibility to agricultural supply chains – from farm to customer – using QR codes and role-based tracking.